Operation Christmas Child impacted 7-year-old for life’s mission

 “Some organizations started coming to the country—Samaritan’s Purse was one of those.
 In 1993, they had taken on a project called Operation Christmas Child.
 They came to my orphanage in 1995,” Nsengimana said.
 “People would pack shoeboxes and put in school supplies, hygiene items and toys.
 Then, these would be sent to more than 160 countries, and kids around the world would receive shoeboxes – often as one of the very first gifts in their lives.”

 After witnessing the horrors of war and the tragedy of losing his family, 7-year-old Nsengimana found comfort in knowing God and the world had not abandoned him.
+Take a look at what the best gift is, click this link.

 “[When we received the shoebox], we were screaming—not because we were being chased, but because we couldn’t contain the joy of receiving a gift for the very first time in our lives.
 That was a very special day,” he said.